akostrik/stage_telegram_python/README.md

 ### Description of the application in English
 1) [_Server 3_](https://github.com/akostrik/stage_telegram/tree/main/user_interface/src)
- gets from the browser a name of Telegram channel to examinate, via Server 3 [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
+ gets from the web browser a name of Telegram channel to examinate, via Server 3 [API](https://fr.wikipedia.org/wiki/Interface_de_programmation)
 2) _Server 3_ transmet the name of the channel to [_Server2_](https://github.com/akostrik/stage_telegram/tree/main/server2/server.js) via Server 2 API
 3) _Server 2_ put puts the name of the channel to MongoDB via MongoDB API
 4) [_Server 1_](https://github.com/akostrik/stage_telegram/tree/main/server1) permanently gets the names of the channels from MongoDB via MongoDB API